Our Curriculum

 Social and Behavioral Medicine:

-• Residents meet weekly in a small-group setting co-facilitated by a Division of General Internal Medicine (DGIM) faculty member and our on-site psychiatry faculty member.
+- Residents meet weekly in a small-group setting co-facilitated by our Division of General Internal Medicine lead in DEI and another DGIM faculty member board-certified in Addiction Medicine.
 Through this interactive curriculum, residents gain knowledge and develop skills in patient-provider communication, treatment of psychiatric illness and substance use disorders, behavior change, addressing social determinants of health (including interpersonal and structural racism) and provider well-being.

 Research and Scholarship:

-• Residents can also elect to participate in the Resident Scholarship Program (RSP).
-The RSP curriculum includes twice-monthly interactive sessions on research methods and works-in-progress coupled with weekly protected time to do individual project work.
+- Residents can also elect to participate in the Resident Scholarship Program (RSP).
+The RSP curriculum includes twice-monthly interactive sessions on research methods, survey instruments, and works-in-progress coupled with weekly protected time to do individual project work.

-• Weekly core clinical seminars round out the curriculum providing opportunities for learning together by resident year cohort on core internal medicine clinical topics and skills in a small group, case-based format with expert clinical faculty providing instruction.
+- Weekly core clinical seminars round out the curriculum providing opportunities for learning together about core internal medicine clinical topics and skills in a small group, case-based format with expert clinical faculty providing instruction.

 GME Pathways: